 Smart but Scattered: The Revolutionary “Executive Skills” Approach to Helping Kids Reach Their Potential

 (by Peg Dawson, Ed.D. and Richard Guare, Ph.D.)

-This has been a great resource for me (scattered!) and for helping me help my daughter.
+This has been a great resource for me (scattered!) and for helping me help my children.

 When Gifted Kids Don’t Have All the Answers: How to Meet Their Social and Emotional Needs